One Strike-Three Anti Campaign

-The One Strike-Three Anti campaign (一打三反运动 (一打三反運動, Yìdǎ sānfǎn yùndòng)) was a national campaign in the People's Republic of China (PRC) in 1970.
-The 'Strike' referred to a crackdown on the activities of 'counter-revolutionary' elements in China, while the 'Three Antis' were 'graft and embezzlement', 'profiteering' and 'extravagance and waste'.
+The One Strike-Three Anti campaign (一打三反运动 (一打三反運動, Yìdǎ sānfǎn yùndòng)) was a national campaign launched by Mao Zedong, Zhou Enlai and the Chinese Communist Party (CCP) in early 1970 during the Cultural Revolution.
+The campaign aimed to consolidate central power by targeting "counterrevolutionaries" and "minor criminals".
+The "Strike" referred to a crackdown on the activities of "counter-revolutionary" elements in China, while the "Three Antis" were "graft and embezzlement", "profiteering" and "extravagance and waste".

-Background
+The campaign resulted in a large number of executions and suicides.
+According to government statistics released after the Cultural Revolution, 1.87 million people were persecuted during the campaign as traitors, spies, and counterrevolutionaries, and over 284,800 were arrested or killed from February to November 1970 alone.
+Ding Shu, an overseas Chinese scholar, estimated the campaign's death toll to be around 200,000.

+Historical background

-The One Strike-Three Anti campaign was launched by the Chinese Communist Party (CCP) leadership of the PRC in 1970 in an effort to improve China's economic situation and curb the corruption and anarchy in industry.
+During the Cultural Revolution, the One Strike-Three Anti Campaign was launched by Mao Zedong and the Chinese Communist Party (CCP) leadership in early 1970, in an effort to consolidate power by targeting "counterrevolutionaries" and "minor criminals".
+However, the ambiguous and vague definitions of "illegal" behavior later led to a new wave of political persecution, and even the slightest "subversive" behavior including the mere act of meeting with another person, could result in execution.

+Another intention of the campaign was to improve China's economic situation and curb the corruption and anarchy in industry.
 At the end of 1969, production of every major item (with the exception of crude oil) failed to reach its respective target level, and across China production was hindered by continued factionalism and the actions of more radical groupings.
-The campaign was an attempt to tackle this worsening situation.